 Another easy way to help students understand how to transition their thinking is to change our language as educators.
 When reviewing material, such as basic patient signs and symptoms for various diseases, use that material as a “Call to Action.”
 This helps students to move beyond memorization by making learning actionable.

 For example, we teach that dyspnea is a sign and symptom of heart failure.
-But, don’t stop there!
-Ask that the students ask themselves:
+But don’t stop there!
+Have the students ask themselves:

 - What is dyspnea?